ABOUT HOOD RIVER ROTARY

 Annual events SUPPORT COMMUNITY CAUSES

 Hit the slopes with us!
-Every January we partner with Mount Hood Meadows Ski Resort to offer a $20 lift ticket to get more families and friends up on the mountain on the MLK holiday.
+Every January we partner with Mount Hood Meadows Ski Resort to offer a $20 lift ticket to get more families and friends up on our amazing mountain for the MLK holiday.

 Peace Poles are hard to miss, standing 7 feet tall, inscribed with the words “May Peace Prevail on Earth.”